Courseiva

 Schedule a meeting with the executive stakeholder to explain the impact of the unauthorized changes and request that all change requests go through the formal process.

 The PM should address the root cause by communicating with the executive stakeholder and reinforcing the change control process.
-Option B is correct because it addresses the behavior directly and professionally.
+Option A is correct because it addresses the behavior directly and professionally, educating the stakeholder on the need for formal change requests to manage scope creep.

 Answer analysis